altrs/self-as-systems/README.md

 I AM ALONE<br>
 Self-as-Systems Data Portrait <br><br>

 This webpage is meant to be an exploration of systems of thought.
-Based on the user's answers on the questionaire, the webpage 'environment' will ultimately reflect the user's outlook of what it means to 'be alone'
+Based on the user's answers on the questionaire, the webpage 'environment' will ultimately reflect the user's outlook of what it means to 'be alone' <br><br>

-Functionality List:<br><br>
+Functionality List:<br>

 -Move head around to generate objects onto the 'canvas.'<br>
 -Click the objects to get (semi)randomly generated text. <br>